artrocity/weekend-server-calculator/INSTRUCTIONS.md

           * `placeholder="Second Number"`
       - [ X ] * All `<button>` text content is as specified:
             * `+` `-` `*` `/` `=` `C`
-      - [  ] * The most recent calculation result needs to be rendered somewhere inside the `<section>` element that has the `data-testid="recentResult"` attribute.
+      - [ x ] * The most recent calculation result needs to be rendered somewhere inside the `<section>` element that has the `data-testid="recentResult"` attribute.
 For example, this would be just fine:
         * ```html
           <section data-testid="recentResult">
             <h2>525</h2>
           </section>
           ```
-      - [  ] * The list of calculation history needs to be rendered somewhere inside the `<section>` element that has the `data-testid="resultHistory"` attribute.
+      - [ X ] * The list of calculation history needs to be rendered somewhere inside the `<section>` element that has the `data-testid="resultHistory"` attribute.

     </details>